JohnGC1510/milestone_project_3/TESTING.md

 - Editing modules is not correctly refelcted in the modules page - the edit modules function requires updating so that when a module is edited all of the questions are looped through and the module name is updated in each question.
 The student progress bars are also not dynamically created so editing a module will also require you to update the profile fuction appropriately.
 - Editing moudles also removes the 'total_questions' integer from the collection, causing the site to break due to a key error, this clearly has been very poorly implemented hence the option to edit modules has been removed.
 - Deleting a module has not been well implemented and badly effects the sites functionallity, due to this I have removed the option to delete a module as it will very rarely be necessary as the physics GCSE modules have not changed in years.
 However if deleting a module was to be implemented I would need to ensure any questions associtated with that module would also be deleted as well as the progress bars and any associtated data.
+- It is important to note only admin users were able to edit and delete modukes so removing these 2 features will have very little impact on a day to day user of the site however they would be vital for long term site maintanence.

 ### Error Pages
 - The 404 error page has been tested and functions correctly
 - The 500 error page has been tested and functions correctly

 ## **Performance**
+---
 ## **Code Validation**
+---

 ### HTML
+- All pages would fail HTML validation using the [HTML W3 validator](https://validator.w3.org/nu/#textarea) due to errors caused by Jinja Templating langauge.
+No errors or warnings occur other than those caused by use of Jinja Templating

 ### CSS